porat-ah/oop/README.md

 Assignment 1
 ============

-Java implementation of an undirectional weighted graph.
+Java implementation of an undirected weighted graph.
 -------------------------------------------------------

-A java implementation of undirectional weighted graph, that implements the interface "weighted_graph".
+A java implementation of undirected weighted graph, that implements the interface "weighted_graph".
 The implementation uses a private class "Node" that implements the interface "node_info".